paulmooreparks/Xfer/README.md

 - `decimal` and `double` types ignore formatting attributes to preserve fractional precision
 - Custom formatting respects the configured `ElementStylePreference` for syntax style

+---
 ## Serializer Settings

-For more control over serialization and deserialization, you can use the `XferSerializerSettings` class.
+For more control over serialization and deserialization, you may use the `XferSerializerSettings` class.
 This allows you to configure element styles, null handling, contract resolvers, and custom converters.

 ### Element Style Preferences